How To Mix Neem Oil For Plants – Step by Step (Video)

 Neem oil is obtained from the seeds of Azadirachta indica also known as neem, Indian lilac, or neem, an ancient tree native to India.

-Why does neem oil for plants act as a natural insecticide?
+Why does neem oil act as a natural insecticide for plants?
 Among its main components is Azadirachtin, which helps repel insects and also prevents them from multiplying, hence its effectiveness against multiple pests.

 Neem Oil Insecticide

 The use of neem oil for plants as an insecticide is very widespread because it offers many advantages.
-To the fact that it is natural and fights numerous pests must be added its hydrophobic properties, something quite useful when used as an insecticide in outdoor crops.
+The fact that it is natural and fights numerous pests must be added to its hydrophobic properties, which are quite useful when used as an insecticide in outdoor crops.
 Neem oil is not easily washed off the leaves, much less by rainfall, which is why it is so effective.

 Neem oil for plants can be generalized to all types of crops and is also authorized in organic farming.
 It can be used for vegetables, fruit trees, vines, olive groves, legumes, and ornamental plants.
 After this brief introduction about neem oil for plants, we can now explain how to mix neem oil for plants correctly.